Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 We’ve all heard that Gen Z communicates differently than we’re used to in the work setting.
 Rumor has it that their language is much more informal, concise, and perhaps even unconventional at times.

-Yet, studies show that Gen Z’s workplace communication style is closely tied to their preferred communication platform.
+Yet, Gen Z workforce statistics show that Gen Z’s workplace communication style is closely tied to their preferred communication platform.

 Namely, research from Barclays LifeSkills found that 49% of Gen Zers opt for instant messaging platforms instead of emails at work.

-With all that in mind, pulling the plug on the old ‘compose a new email’ button seems like a logical outcome for most Gen Zs.
+With all that in mind, pulling the plug on the old ‘compose a new email’ button seems like a logical outcome for most Gen Zers.

 Further reading

 Gen Z may be onto something for avoiding emails at all costs.
-See for yourself why instant communication may be a better option:
+See for yourself why instant communication may be the better option:

 What does Gen Z want in the workplace?